Postgraduate Course: European Competition and Innovation (LAWS11271)

 Article 101 TFEU: current approaches to prima facie anti-competitive agreements in general; legal implications of joint venture arrangements and the application of Article 101(3) to individual cases; the current Block Exemption on Technology Transfer Agreements.

-Article 102 TFEU: current approaches to abuses of dominant position generally the 2009 Enforcement Priorities document; abuse of dominance in innovative industries; the problem of network effects; issues arising from the application of Article 102 to industry leaders' refusals to deal and to license.
+Article 102 TFEU: current approaches to abuses of dominant position generally the 2009 Enforcement Priorities document; the problem of network effects in innovative industries and platform markets; issues arising from the application of Article 102 to industry leaders' refusals to deal and to license; the impact of artificial intelligence and algorithms on competition law enforcement.

 Week 1: What is competition?